Psycho-Pass: The Movie: Conception and scenario

 During the final episodes of the anime series Psycho-Pass director Naoyoshi Shiotani conceived the idea of a Psycho-Pass] film.
 Writer Gen Urobuchi and chief director Katsuyuki Motohiro said the film would have to contain a scenario independent of Japan's Sibyl System society.
 Shiotani wanted to create the film in collaboration with the staff who had worked on season one of the series, and with character designer Naoyuki Onda and art director Shuichi Kusamori, who also worked on the series.
 Urobuchi believed the ideal sequel would be a film rather than a television series but wanted to stay true to the roots of the original series.
 In contrast to Psycho-Pass, in which the detectives' cases are mostly solved without gruesome imagery, the film's writers Makoto Fukami and Urobuchi agreed the film would portray more grisly scenes using guns.
 The film was set in another country because the guns provided by the Sibyl System mostly paralyzed enemies rather than killing them.
 This later led to the idea of a scenario involving mercenaries.

 Fukami was personally requested by Shiotani to work in the film despite his initial doubts.
 Urobuchi early conceived the idea of using military people as characters in the film.
 Fukami claimed that he was inspired by Urobuchi's work, which resulted him in doing research in order to help in building up the world scenario.
 Speaking together, Urobuchi said that one is weaknesses is that he writes too much of the script.
 He claims Fukami can write chaos in a good sense, or something that does not come out in a rational way.
 Though noise in a sense, but that is why he can write a script that is filled with the emotions of the character and has unexpected aspects.
 It was such brilliance that made him feel surprised.
 As a result, he finds Fukami's work appealing for the movie, especially with how organized is his writing.
-Fukami has been credited too wth the way the characters interact.
+Fukami has been credited too with the way the characters interact.